appsgsm/appsgsm/README.md

 Artificial Intelligence: Implementing machine learning models, from classic algorithms to deep learning applications.

-Software Development: Building robust and scalable applications using Python.
+Software Development: Building robust and scalable applications using Python, Javascript or C#.

 Large Language Models (LLM): I'm currently diving deep into the world of LLMs, learning how to leverage their power for various applications.